AstarNetwork/plasmdocs/Trying/DappsStaking.md

 Let’s try this ourselves!

 ## ① Let’s Nominate a Smart Contract!
-Click dAppstaking -> Account actions.
+Click dApps staking -> Account actions.
 If you have not previously staked anything, your screen should look something like the following.
 From here press + New stake button in the top right corner.

 ![rightcorner](https://user-images.githubusercontent.com/6259384/77172540-762cac80-6b01-11ea-9215-053c0584f327.png)